-- Everyone coming to our campus must be vaccinated against COVID-19 at least two weeks prior to their arrival, and
+- You must have been vaccinated against COVID-19 at least two weeks prior to your arrival on campus, and

-As best practices for dealing with COVID-19 evolve, these requirements will change to reflect new health authority advisories, scientific advances, and government policies.
+As best practices for dealing with COVID-19 evolve, these requirements may change to reflect new health authority advisories, scientific advances, and government policies.